-We propose the transformation of NATO into a World Security Community (WSC) with a global mission, first to guarantee the security and freedom of all its members, and then to act as their peacebuilding and peacekeeping arm in the wider world, under the aegis of the UN.
+We propose the formation of a World Security Community (WSC) of democracies with a global mission, first to guarantee the security and freedom of all its members, and then to act as their peacebuilding and peacekeeping arm in the wider world, under the aegis of the UN.
 It should be opened to membership from any nation in the world meeting a set of agreed criteria to qualify as a democracy.
-Its structure and procedures should be reformed to provide the nucleus for a stronger and more democratic system of global governance in the future.
+Its structure and procedures should be designed to provide the nucleus for a stronger and more democratic system of global governance in the future.
 It should establish new mechanisms for preventing conflict and reconstructing failed states, in collaboration with the new Peacebuilding Commission at the UN.

 Acting strictly in conjunction with the Security Council, the new Community would form a powerful new force for peace and security in the world, and a bright new hope for the future.
 In the long run, the WSC could evolve stage by stage towards a fully democratic and universal world federation.

 The world is confronted by some urgent and intractable global problems, chief among them the persistent threats of nuclear annihilation, and continued global warming.
 A democratic world federation with a global parliament, where our representatives could sit down and discuss what needs to be done and implement their decisions through binding laws and regulations, would offer an effective structure to deal with these challenges.
 Achieving that objective is an enormous task, however, and must probably remain a long-term objective for the time being.

 The European Union is the most outstanding example of nations willingly surrendering elements of their sovereignty and uniting for the common good.
 Jean Monnet and his colleagues found the right strategy for Europe, starting from a smaller group of ‘progressive’ states and evolving step by step, and Treaty by Treaty, towards the ultimate goal of a European Federation (still not achieved in full).